Hankkk423/multiapp_setup_docker/README.md

 ```

 ### 9. Run Multiple Apps Concurrently
 To run multiple apps concurrently, create a global `compose.yaml` file in the root directory.
-In the global `compose.yaml` file, configure server name (app1/app2 ...etc) and its port number (9001:5000 ...etc), and use the following command:
+In the global `compose.yaml` file, configure server name (app1/ app2 ...etc) and its port number (9001:5000 ...etc), and use the following command:
 ```bash
 cd path/to/root
 docker compose up --build
 ```

 That's it!
 You've successfully set up and Dockerized your application.
 Repeat these steps for any additional applications you want to containerize.

+## License
+This project is licensed under the MIT License.
+You can find more details in the LICENSE file.